uhd-urz/elAPI/README.md

 ### Overriding configuration

-elAPI now supports `--override/--OC` as a global option that can be used to override the configuration parameters as detected by `elapi show-cofig`.
+elAPI now supports `--override/--OC` as a global option that can be used to override the configuration parameters as detected by `elapi show-config`.
 All plugins will also automatically listen to the overridden configuration.
 This can be useful to set certain configurations temporarily.
 E.g., `elapi --OC '{"timeout": 300"}' get info` will override the `timeout` from the configuration files.